 While the number of English speakers in Poland is rising, particularly in cities, communication in Polish is recommended to elicit prompt responses to offers and inquiries and to facilitate negotiations.
 Poland’s communication network is relatively well developed, and e-mail communications and website offerings are an effective means of reaching local buyers.

 Pricing is the most critical factor in positioning a product or service for sale in Poland.
 Access to capital is difficult for most Polish firms, and business transactions are typically self-financed.
 U.S. firms that can arrange financing will have a competitive edge.
-U.S. exporters should develop a creative strategy for financing exports. .
-Pricing is always a challenge for some U.S. exporters, especially as Poles often make decisions on price alone.
-Careful crafting of terms of sale, including creative packaging of currency and pricing terms, will help U.S. exporters gain a long-term advantage in the current Polish market.
+U.S. exporters should develop a creative strategy for financing exports.
+Pricing can be a challenge for some U.S. exporters, especially as Poles often make decisions on price alone.
+Careful crafting of terms of sale, including creative currency and pricing terms, will help U.S. exporters gain a long-term advantage in the current Polish market.